-Music was in Izzy's DNA.
-In Russia, Moses had been a cantor, like his father and grandfather, leading the music at temple services.
-Moses nourished his youngest's talent.
-Izzy's future began to take shape when he got a job as a singing waiter on the Bowery.
+Music was in Izzy's blood.
+In Russia, Moses had been a cantor.
+Like his father and grandfather, he'd led the music at temple services.
+Moses nurtured his youngest child's talent.
+Izzy's future started to take shape when he snagged a job as a singing waiter on the Bowery.

-After the restaurant closed at night, Izzy would fiddle with the keys on the piano, searching for the notes to make his songs catchier.
+After the restaurant locked its doors, Izzy fiddled with the piano, searching for the notes to make his songs catchier.
 Working through the night became a life-long habit.

-At eighteen, with a partner, Izzy sold his first song-"Marie from Sunny Italy."
+At eighteen, with a partner, Izzy sold his first song - "Marie from Sunny Italy."
 His share of the proceeds amounted to thirty-seven cents.
-On the sheet music, the name of the lyricist was listed as I. Berlin.
+On the sheet music, the lyricist was listed as I. Berlin.

-He got a job with a music publisher on New York's Tin Pan Alley and, over the next five years, honed his craft.
+He got a job with a music publisher on Tin Pan Alley and, over the next five years, Izzy honed his craft.